Thomas Culpeper: Royal service

 Having bought the Higham Park estate at Bridge in Kent in 1534, by 1535 Culpeper was acting for Viscount Lisle and his wife, Honor, during which time he collected a number of items for them.
 In 1538, Honor presented Culpeper with a hawk and during that same year, Culpeper worked with Richard Cromwell to obtain a hawk for King Henry VIII.

 Culpeper was described as "a beautiful youth" and he was a great favourite of Henry.
 Culpeper had major influence with the King and was often bribed to use his influence on others' behalf.
 In 1539, a Thomas Culpeper was accused of raping a park-keeper's wife and then murdering a villager.
 However, there is a possibility that the rapist was Culpeper's elder brother, also called Thomas.
 Due to similar names, some confusion between the brothers is possible.
 However, his elder brother Thomas (born around 1501), may have received a knighthood, as referenced on the Culpeper family tree.
 Whoever was the guilty party, through influence on the King, a pardon was given.
 Culpeper was given the honour of being keeper of the armoury and Henry eventually made Culpeper a Gentleman of the Privy Chamber, giving him intimate access to the King, as the role involved dressing and undressing Henry and often sleeping in his bedchamber.
 He was part of the group of privileged courtiers who greeted Henry's fourth wife Anne of Cleves when she arrived in England for her marriage.

-From 1537–1541, Culpeper was given several gifts, including the office of keeper of the manor at Penshurst Palace and property in Kent, Essex, Gloucestershire and Wiltshire.
+From 1537 to 1541, Culpeper was given several gifts, including the office of keeper of the manor at Penshurst Palace and property in Kent, Essex, Gloucestershire, and Wiltshire.